 4.13 When a break is a short one and both the suspect and an interviewer remain in the interview room, the recording may be stopped.
 There is no need to remove the recording media and when the interview recommences the recording should continue on the same recording media.
 The time the interview recommences shall be recorded on the audio recording.

-4.14 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned that they remain under caution or, if there is any doubt, give the caution in full again.
+4.14 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned of their right to legal advice if they have not exercised it and that they remain under caution or, if there is any doubt, give the caution in full again.
 (See Note 4G.)

 [Paragraphs 4.12 to 4.14 do not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.8 to 7.10.]